jryans/awesome-matrix/README.md

 including software, research, etc. Matrix is an open protocol for secure, decentralized data stores with a focus on communication.

+This list hopes to become a good place for finding projects that may not have an obvious category to fit into on the matrix.org website.

 ## Contents

 - [Bots](#bots)